 The Link Between Meat & Acne

-Unlike with dairy and a high glycemic diet the link between meat and acne is a bit more complicated and nuanced.
+Unlike dairy and a high glycemic diet, the link between meat and acne is a bit more complicated.

 You don’t have to avoid all meat to clear up acne.
 But, you do have to think about where it comes from and how much you’re consuming.

 Conventional meat comes from factory farms, where the livestock are often given low doses of antibiotics to speed growth.

 According to Dr. Pedre, a gut health expert, as well as Dr. Whitney Bowe, a Dermatologist, when you consume this meat, you’re likely to gain exposure to traces of these antibiotics.
 This can disrupt the delicate balance of bacteria in our own gut.
 Similarly, farmed fish are also subject to antibiotic use.
 (15, 16)

 To avoid this, choose organic meat since organically raised livestock is not given antibiotics for growth.
 Also, look for labels that indicate what the animal ate.
 A more natural diet ensures the most nutritious meat.
 For red meat, look for organic and grass-fed.
 When choosing poultry, look for organic and pasture-raised or free-range.
 When buying seafood, choose wild-caught to avoid antibiotics (the organic label is not relevant for seafood).

 Animals raised on their natural diet will have a more favorable omega-6:omega-3 profile than their farmed counterparts.
 This is significant because we know that omega-6 fatty acids promote a pro-inflammatory state in the body.